Monomialization of singular metrics on real surfaces: Local normal forms of differentials and of the inner metric on singular surfaces

 \subsection{Local normal form for the induced metric}

 $ $

-Following on the material presented in the previous subsection, we will give local normal forms of the metric $\bg_0|_{X_0}$ pulled-back onto the resolved surface $\wtX$ at any point $\wta$ of the exceptional divisor $\wtE$ according to being a regular point or a corner point.
+Following on the material presented in the previous subsection, we will give local normal forms of the metric $\bg_0|_{X_0}$ pulled-back onto the resolved surface $\wtX$ at any regular point $\wta$ of the exceptional divisor $\wtE$ and add a few precisions at corner points.

 From Theorem \ref{thm:main}, Proposition \ref{prop:differential}, Proposition \ref{prop:diff-smooth} and Proposition \ref{prop:diff-corner} there exist